 Again some of you will lift their eyebrows and say Arabella, why not Der Rosenkavalier.
 Yes, Rosenkavalier is a truly great opera but it took me many performances and quite some time before I started to appreciate it fully.
 On the other hand my first Arabella ever (Vienna with Lisa della Casa, Rothenberger and Wächter) just bowled me over.
 I have seen many Arabellas after but no one came near Lisa della Casa.
 The other best ones were Renee Fleming and Kiri Te Kanawa.

-Not surprising magic starts with Aber der Richtige and the following duet.
+Not surprisingly the magic starts with Aber der Richtige and the following duet.
 In the second act magic continues with Ich habe eine Frau gehabt and Und du wirst mein Gebieter sein.
-And reaches a glorious conclusion in the final Arabella/Mandryka.(Visited 26 times, 1 visits today)
+And it reaches a glorious conclusion in the final Arabella/Mandryka.(Visited 47 times, 1 visits today)

 - Opera Movies – an historical overview (2/9/2019)

 At Opera on Video we distinguish between live performances, opera movies and concert performances.
 There are hybrids such as semi-staged performances and live performances in a studio.

 Opera movies are operas filmed in studio and on location to a previously recorded soundtrack.
 Directors are often quite liberal with music und libretto and cut or add to it.
 Some movies replace the singers with professsional movie actors.
 That is why Sophia Loren and Gina Lollobrigida feature in opera movies.

 Movies can add new dimensions to the opera interpretation which are just not possible in the theater.
 That can be a positive addition if well done.
 Some purist may argue that one should stick to the composers original intention – but who does that nowadays in the theater anyway.

 Thus there are great opera movies and fairly poor ones.
 I will try to give you an overview and point out some personal favourites.